 So, if you ask me, I’d say SEO is as important as marketing in the long term.

 The first step to implementing SEO in your dropshipping store is figuring out which keywords you want to rank for.

 Now, for example, everyone that has a clothing store can’t rank 1st for the keyword men’s hoodies, right?

 Keyword research is the process by which you research popular search terms people type into search engines like Google, and include them strategically in your content so that your content appears higher on a search engine results page.

-You can use Google to find related and long-tail keywords with Keyword.io chrome extension.
+You can use Google to find related and long-tail keywords with the Keywords Everywhere Chrome extension.